Nero Forte

 "Nero Forte" is a song by American heavy metal band Slipknot.
-Produced by Greg Fidelman, it was released as the fourth single from the band's sixth studio album We Are Not Your Kind on December 16, 2019.
+Produced by Greg Fidelman and the band, it was released as the fourth single from the band's sixth studio album We Are Not Your Kind on December 16, 2019.

 Background

-"Nero Forte" was released on December 16, 2019 as the band's fourth single off their sixth studio album We Are Not Your Kind, following after the release of "Birth of the Cruel" four months previously.
+"Nero Forte" was released on December 16, 2019, as the band's fourth single off their sixth studio album We Are Not Your Kind, following after the release of "Birth of the Cruel" four months previously.
 The song's title "Nero" and "Forte" are Italian words that mean "black" and "strong" respectively.
 "Forte" can also mean something in which one excels.

 Recording and meaning

 Though the song title does not appear in the lyrics, it describes the darkness that Taylor sunk into.
 The depression was like an entity that he did not feel he had the strength to fight against.
 When talking about the song, guitarist Jim Root stated: "This is also a Clown song, which is amazing.
 This one is going to be great live.
 It's very percussive and reminiscent of "Psychosocial", but maybe an evolution of "Psychosocial".
 Obviously, Clown is a drummer and percussionist, but he's also a songwriter—and he always has been.
 Now we're able to collaborate as songwriters, and this is what we end up with.
 When Corey came in and started diving into the vocals, he came up with this extra melody in the chorus line, very late into the process.
 That really drew me into this song."